 Interactions are user-driven events.
 They define when something should happen on your site, like clicking a button, hovering over a card, or scrolling into view.
 These triggers initiate a change or sequence of changes.

 Animations define how the element changes visually.
 They are the effects that follow an interaction, such as an element expanding, fading in, sliding, or rotating.
+With Webflow animations, you can add smooth, professional transitions that elevate user experience.
+You can also use Webflow custom animations and page load animation to create engaging effects that trigger as soon as the page loads, enhancing the first impression for users.

 In short, interactions are triggers, and animations are the effects that result.